johannesmaekelburg/IRIS-CPS/surrogate/README.md

 ```

 Generates `results/paper_figures/Q4_counterfactual/q4_scenario_{id}.png/pdf`
-for each requested scenario — a 2-panel figure with the minimal-repair
+for each requested scenario — a 2-panel figure with the minimal-recourse
-landscape and all repair trajectories coloured by dominant parameter.
+landscape and all recourse trajectories coloured by dominant parameter.

 ### Skip training (use existing checkpoint)